Canop/broot/website/docs/skins.md

 # Contribute your own skin

-Don't hesitate to contact me on Miaou if you have a skin to propose or to discuss an existing one.
+Don't hesitate to contact me on [Miaou](https://miaou.dystroy.org/3490) if you have a skin to propose or to discuss an existing one.

-The white background one isn't very good IMO (I'm not used to such configuration mysel) so I'd be happy to replace it.